coderehan/Verifone-Android-Assessment/README.md

 ## My Understanding

 - The `DashboardUseCase` must handle all three data requests **in order**.
-- It is written using **Kotlin coroutines** to ensure efficient, non-blocking, and sequential calls.
+- It must be written using **Kotlin coroutines** to ensure efficient, non-blocking, and sequential calls.
 - UI should only render when all three responses are successful.
 - Any failure should result in immediate cancellation of the request chain.